spinnaker/spinnaker.github.io/reference/halyard/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--gcloud-release-track`: The gcloud release track (ALPHA, BETA, or STABLE) that Spinnaker will use when deploying to App Engine.
  * `--git-https-password`: (*Sensitive data* - user will be prompted on standard input) A password to be used when connecting with a remote git repository server over HTTPS.
  * `--git-https-username`: A username to be used when connecting with a remote git repository server over HTTPS.
  * `--github-oauth-access-token`: (*Sensitive data* - user will be prompted on standard input) An OAuth token provided by Github for connecting to  a git repository over HTTPS.
 See https://help.github.com/articles/creating-an-access-token-for-command-line-use for more information.